 The Passion Cross

-The Passion Cross is used in church services in the Christian community to draw attention to what is known as the "Passion of Christ", or the crucifixion.
+The Passion Cross is used in church services in the Christian community to draw attention to what is known as the "Passion of Christ," the suffering Jesus enduring leading up to and including the crucifixion.
 This is a traditional cross, except that each end comes to a point.
-It is also known as the "Cross Urdee", the "Cross Champain", the "Cross Pointed" or the "Cross of Suffering."
-This cross can be used to in reference to Christ's agony in the Garden of chalice, or in reference to Good Friday.if it appears above a
+It is also known as the "Cross Urdee," the "Cross Champain," the "Cross Pointed," or the "Cross of Suffering."
+This cross can be used to in reference to Christ's agony in the Garden of chalice.if it appears above a

 The Cross in Glory

-Also called the Rayed Cross, this is a traditional cross, but has "rays of brilliance" coming from behind it.
+Also called the Rayed Cross, the Cross in Glory is a traditional cross with "rays of brilliance" coming from behind it.
 These rays are said to be from the sun shining behind it; they serve as a reminder to Christians of the victory Christ had over the death of the cross.
 Always white to depict the purity of Jesus, this cross is usually used in the Easter season only.